 Tahitian pearl oysters cultivate sumptuous black pearls.
 Ranging from green to navy in tone, these kaleidoscopic pearls can be somewhat dream like.

 South Sea pearls are golden or white in tone with a striking illumination.
 Their lustre and shine is increased by the greater number of layers built over time in the large pearls Mariko uses.

 Each clam produces only one or two pearls in its lifetime.
-In each precious setting the designer honours these natural treasures.
+Mariko honours these natural treasures in each precious setting.